White Pine Beach is one of the region’s most popular parks. It’s located on the east side of the lake.

 One of the warmest bodies of natural freshwater in Vancouver, Sasamat is a very popular lake.
 It is located in Belcarra Regional Park which is a short distance northwest of Port Moody and Anmore.

-The lake is a popular destination year-round, but especially from June until early September.
+The lake is a popular destination year-round, especially from June until early September.
 With its inviting water and sandy beaches, it’s the perfect place to enjoy a summer lake day!

 Other activities to do around Sasamat Lake include hiking, fishing and non-motorized water sports.